You are here: Rules and Regulations > 2.80 Degrees

 Within the limitations of the degree requirements specified above, the Faculty delegates to each department the authority to approve departures by individual students from approved Course curricula which are comparable to the established curricula in breadth, depth, and integrated approach to a well-defined educational objective.
 Departmental authority to approve departures which involve substitutions not in kind for more than one subject shall rest with a single member of the Faculty or with an appropriate department Faculty committee, rather than individual Faculty advisors, and a summary of all such departures shall be reported to the Committee on Curricula each term.
 The individual departments shall exert strong efforts to make it possible for students who have taken only one or two of the appropriate departmentally prescribed subjects during their first two years to complete their degree requirements in a normal four-year period.

-For the degree of Master of Science, the student must have completed satisfactorily a program of study of at least 66 units, of which 42 units shall be H-level subjects, and a thesis, both acceptable to the department in which he or she is enrolled.
-If 34 units of H-level subjects and the thesis are in a single field, as determined by a Departmental Committee on Graduate Programs, the degree will be recommended with specification of the field in which the student has thus specialized; otherwise, the degree will be recommended without specification.
+For the degree of Master of Science, the student must have completed satisfactorily a program of study of at least 66 units of graduate subject credit and a thesis, both acceptable to the department in which he or she is enrolled.
+If 34 units and the thesis are in a single field, as determined by a Departmental Committee on Graduate Programs, the degree will be recommended with specification of the field in which the student has thus specialized; otherwise, the degree will be recommended without specification.
 The candidate must also have been in residence for a minimum of one regular academic term.

 Any Departmental Committee on Graduate Programs may accept, in lieu of the thesis required for the degree of Master of Science, with or without specification, a record of satisfactory performance in equivalent work taken at the School of Chemical Engineering Practice.

-For the degree of Master of Engineering with specification of the field in which the student has specialized, the student must have completed satisfactorily at least 66 units of subjects (including at least 42 H-level units) and a thesis which collectively constitute a structured program of at least 90 units acceptable to the department of the School of Engineering in which the student is enrolled.
+For the degree of Master of Engineering with specification of the field in which the student has specialized, the student must have completed satisfactorily at least 66 units of subject credit (including at least 42 graduate units) and a thesis which collectively constitute a structured program of at least 90 units acceptable to the department of the School of Engineering in which the student is enrolled.
 The candidate must also have been in residence for a minimum of one regular term.

-For the degree of Master in City Planning, the student must have completed satisfactorily a minimum of 120 units, of which no less than 42 units shall be H-level subjects.
+For the degree of Master in City Planning, the student must have completed satisfactorily a minimum of 126 units of graduate subject credit.
 The student must also have completed a thesis acceptable to the Department of Urban Studies and Planning and have been in residence for a minimum of two regular academic terms.

-For the degree of Master of Finance, the student must have completed satisfactorily a minimum of 66 unts of graduate subjects (of which at least 42 units must be H-level) from within a program of study that includes a slate of required courses, restricted and general elexctives, and a proseminar.
+For the degree of Master of Finance, the student must have completed satisfactorily a minimum of 66 units of graduate subject credit from within a program of study that includes a slate of required courses, restricted and general elexctives, and a proseminar.
 The candidate must also have been in residence as a graduate student for at least two consecutive academic terms (fall and spring).
 In most cases, a summer term is also required.

 To be recommended for one of the Engineer degrees listed in Regulation 2.81, a student must have completed with high scholastic standing a program of at least 162 units of advanced study and a thesis, both acceptable to the department of the School of Engineering in which the student is enrolled.
 The candidate must also have been in residence for a minimum of two regular academic terms.